 If you have standing water in your basement, make sure there is no live power that may shock you as you step into the water.
 As you know, electricity and water don’t mix.

 Be aware that outside ground water is considered contaminated water.
-Murky groundwater is not safe to be in your home.
+Murky groundwater is not safe to be standing in or around without protective gear.
 See note below

-Because of the contaminated water, personal protection equipment should be used (gloves, boots, goggles, extra clothes to cover all skin, and mask, if necessary) Your basement is already flooded, make sure to protect yourself from a hospital trip because you’re not being safe.
+Because of the contaminated water, personal protection equipment should be used (gloves, boots, goggles, extra clothes to cover all skin, and mask, if necessary) Your basement is already flooded, so make sure to protect yourself from a hospital trip because you’re not being safe.

-Remove all cardboard that has been affected.
+In your protective gear, remove all cardboard that has been affected.
 Cardboard breaks down very easily when wet and traps tons of water.
-Eliminate cardboard from the picture.
+Eliminate all cardboard material from basement.
 Then, remove as many wet valuables and items as you can, and move them to a dry place (outside, driveway, garage, friend’s house, in extra parts of the house, anywhere you can think of).

 Extract the Water

 Once the site is safe, extracting water with a sump pump or wet vac will be your best resource.
-You could settle for or a carpet cleaning machine.
-Unfortunately, these personal machines don’t have enough power to dry structures like they should, but this will get you by, depending on how much water you are dealing with.
+You could settle for a carpet cleaning machine.
+Unfortunately, these personal machines don’t have enough power to dry structures like we do, but this will get you by, depending on how much water you are dealing with.
 There might be too much water for you to handle alone.
 Please call your local water disaster restoration company for help..

 Remove More Material

-The water came in from outside and is contaminated water, so you will need to remove all materials affected, like drywall, trim, carpet, and padding.
+If the water came in from outside, it is contaminated water, so all materials will need to be removed like drywall, trim, carpet, and padding.
 Yes, everything the water affected NEEDS to be disposed of.
 The outside water poses too many problems to take a risk.

 Get Your Basement Dry

-Set up air movement (fans everywhere) and a dehumidifier after all the water has been extracted.
-It is very important you get the whole structure of your basement dry because mold will begin to grow after 72 hrs.
-You don’t want to mess around with mold at all.
+Set up air movement (fans strategically everywhere) and a dehumidifier after all the water has been extracted.
+It is very important you get the whole structure of your basement dry because mold can begin to grow after 48 hrs.
+You don’t want to mess around with growing mold.